 Students are expected to be in good general health and are encouraged to present good role models to the public they hope to serve.
-The student will inform the College Health Office of any health condition, treatment, or medication the student may be on.
-For extended absence (1 week of clinical) the student must be authorized to return to clinical sites by a Physician's note provided to the College Health Office.
+The student will inform the Dean of Students of any health condition, treatment, or medication the student may be on.
+For extended absence (1 week of clinical) the student must be authorized to return to clinical sites by a Physician's note.